e-ratio/Rocket.Chat.Docs/6. Developer Guides/Realtime-API/README.md

 Our realtime API is composed of two elements: [Method Calls][1] and [Subscriptions][2].
 Both of them are supported directly in the websocket connection.

+The websocket server is available at the uri: {protocol}://{baseUrl}/websocket, where {protocol} can be "wss" or "ws" depending on your server configuration.

 To make it possible to have everything working on the same connection we use RPC with the following format.

 ```json